MMA News: Daniel Cormier Willing To Avenge Cain Velasquez, ‘I Will Beat Francis Ngannou’

 — MMAjunkie (@MMAjunkie) February 19, 2019

-UFC heavyweight champion Daniel Cormier definitely has the capability to avenge Cain Velasquez to Francis Ngannou, but as of now, it remains unknown when he will be able to fight again in the Octagon.
+Cormier definitely has the capability to defeat Velasquez, but as of now, it remains unknown when he will be able to fight again in the Octagon.
 Cormier is still recovering from a back injury he suffered when he defended the UFC heavyweight title against Derrick Lewis at UFC 230.
 Also, UFC President Dana White doesn’t seem to be convinced that Ngannou already deserves to fight for the title again.

-Though he didn’t give any specific name, Dana White said that there is another fight lined up for Daniel Cormier.
-Aside from Francis Ngannou, other potential opponents for Cormier include UFC light heavyweight champion Jon Jones, former UFC heavyweight champion Stipe Miocic, and former UFC heavyweight champion and WWE superstar Brock Lesnar.
-If Cormier needs an extended period of time for his recovery, there is a possibility that the UFC will create an interim UFC heavyweight title.
+Though he didn’t give any specific names, White said that there is another fight lined up for Daniel Cormier.
+Aside from Francis Ngannou, other potential opponents for Cormier include UFC light heavyweight champion Jon Jones, former UFC heavyweight champion Stipe Miocic, and former UFC heavyweight champion and current WWE superstar Brock Lesnar.
+If Cormier needs an extended period of time for his recovery, there is a possibility that the UFC will create an interim heavyweight title.